usnistgov/docker-control-center/README.md

 docker run --interactive --tty --volume <path to control center configuration folder>/:/control-center/config/ nanofab/control_center django-admin createsuperuser
 ```

-access the application at http://localhost:8000/
+access the application at http://localhost:8000/ and log in using the previously created credentials

-## Settings
+# Settings
 Docker compose control center can be customized by adding parameters to the `settings.py` file inside your control-center configuration directory.

 #### Windows Host